-“Oh honey,” I said, “That’s because that’s just a hand gesture our family uses to repair.
+“Oh honey,” I said, “That’s because that’s just a hand gesture our family uses to repair relationships.
 It’s something mommy and daddy made up a long time ago when we needed something that would help us be friends again after we argue.
 Your friend doesn’t know KRAW because that’s just something our family does.
 But she probably knows other ways to apologize and be friends again after arguments.”

 My daughter looked skeptical.